 On what basis do we use information about criminal convictions?

-Information about criminal convictions requires higher levels of protection.
-We need to have a further justification for collecting, storing and using it.
+Information about criminal convictions needs higher levels of protection.
+We need to have further justification for collecting, storing and using it.

-We only process this type of data when we assess your application.
-This is because you will need to successfully undergo police vetting if you are offered a job.
-That is in order to get access to police information, equipment, infrastructure and personnel.
+We only process this type of data when we consider your application.
+This is because you will need to pass police vetting if you are offered a job.
+That is so you can get access to police information, equipment, infrastructure and personnel.

 We rely on Schedule 1 part 1 (1) of the DPA 2018 when we process information about criminal convictions as part of your application.